timoa/terraform-elasticsearch-single-node/README.md

-# Terraform module - AWS Elasticsearch Service Single Node example
+# Terraform module - AWS Elasticsearch Service Single Node

 Example of a minimal Terraform module to deploy an AWS Elasticsearch Service instance with a single node.